16 Notable alumni of

 -

 Robert Clayton Robbins, known professionally as Robert C. Robbins or R.C.
-Robbins, is an American cardiologist and the 22nd and current president of The University of Arizona.
+Robbins, is an American cardiothoracic surgeon and former president of The University of Arizona.
 Previously, he was the president and CEO of the Texas Medical Center in Houston, Texas, from 2012 to 2017.
-As an internationally recognized cardiac surgeon, he has focused his clinical efforts on acquired cardiac diseases, including surgical treatment of congestive heart failure and cardiothoracic transplantation.
-He also serves on the board of the Greater Phoenix Economic Council.

 -